bigcommerce/dev-docs/docs/api-docs/tax/tax-properties.md

 > #### Batch deletion
 > This endpoint removes **all** tax properties from a given product.

-To remove tax properties from a product, use the `product_id:in` query parameter.
+To remove tax properties from a product, send a request to the [Delete product tax properties](/api-reference/store-management/tax-properties/product-tax-properties/delete-product-tax-properties) endpoint and use the `product_id:in` query parameter.
 This disassociates all the tax properties from a product.

 <!--
 type: tab